Progress report for GNE22-293

 Research

-Method 1: Flower cluster dataset establishment
+Objective 1: Flower cluster dataset establishment

-Method 2: Flower Cluster Localization and King Blossom Identification
+Objective 2: Flower Cluster Localization and King Blossom Identification

 While previous approach on detection of apple flowers implemented semantic segmentation, instance segmentation has become the state-of-art approach in the area of machine vision research.
 It aims to predict the object class-label and the pixel-specific object instance mask, which identify specific objects within each single class variety (Hafiz & Bhat, 2020).
 Instance segmentation involves object detection using a box followed by object-box segmentation.
 One of the most successful approaches regarding object detection task can be Mask R-CNN.
 Mask R-CNN outperforms the Faster R-CNN detection algorithm using a relatively simple mask predictor which leads to higher accuracy and faster computation.
 Instance segmentation approaches based on Mask R-CNN have shown outstanding results in recent instance segmentation challenges (Hafiz & Bhat, 2020).
-Figure 1 illustrates the Mask R-CNN model used for detecting flowers in this study.
+Figure 3 illustrates the Mask R-CNN model used for detecting flowers in this study.
 The output from apple flower segmentation is the colored masks of individual flowers.
 These masks contain information about each detected flower including the size (number of pixels) and the location (coordinates).

 Every fruiting spur on an apple tree produces a cluster of five to six buds: the central blossom is often known as the King Blossom, which is the critical target of precision pollination.
 In order to precisely identify the King Blossom within each flower cluster, the first step is to separately localize each flower cluster in the apple canopies.
 In this proposed study, a novel approach of flower cluster identification method is proposed using flower density 2D mapping process.
-With the output from the Mask R-CNN based instance segmentation described in previous paragraph, the masks of each detected apple flower can be easily separated out from the background as shown in figure 2.
+With the output from the Mask R-CNN based instance segmentation described in previous paragraph, the masks of each detected apple flower can be easily separated out from the background as shown in figure 4.

 The next step is to divide the image of flower masks into equally-sized super pixels based on the size of the original image.
-In this application, the size of image is 5184×3456, with the size of super pixel being chosen as 576×384, a total of 81 super pixels were obtained carrying different sections of flower masks as the results shown in Figure 3.
+In this application, the size of image is 5184×3456, with the size of super pixel being chosen as 576×384, a total of 81 super pixels were obtained carrying different sections of flower masks as the results shown in Figure 5.

 For each individual super pixel, the flower density is calculated as the percentage of flower mask pixels (white-colored pixels) over the total pixels, which is shown in the following equation:

 Based on the calculated density value within each super pixel, a colormap is assigned to present whether the super pixel contains more flower mask pixels.
 The brighter the color is, more flower mask pixels are concentrated in the super pixel.
-A flower density mapping sample is shown in Figure 4.
+A flower density mapping sample is shown in Figure 6.

 Since flower clusters are more likely to be located at the place where has higher flower density than the surroundings, this algorithm is coded to output the coordinates of those brighter super pixels which represent the location of flower cluster with higher probability.
-With a further step, the density map is converted into a 3D mesh map, in Figure 4, for a clearer view of each possible flower cluster locations.
+With a further step, the density map is converted into a 3D mesh map, in Figure 6, for a clearer view of each possible flower cluster locations.
 Each output coordinate is treated as the center of a circle with a fixed radius.
 With appropriately chosen radius, the flowers included within each circle are considered as the detected flower cluster.
 From each separated flower cluster, the flower that located at the most centered position is considered as the king blossom in that cluster.
-The image dataset acquired in the Method 1 will be used to train and evaluate the flower cluster detection and king flower identification algorithms.
+The image dataset acquired in the Method 1 were used to train and evaluate the flower cluster detection and king flower identification algorithms.

-Method 3: Develop a path sequencing algorithm to support the decision making for chemical suspension
+Objective 3: Develop a path sequencing algorithm to support the decision making for chemical suspension

-Method 4: Integrate the vision system and robotic manipulator to perform field evaluation (chemical thinning as an example)
+Objective 4: Integrate the vision system and robotic manipulator to perform field evaluation (chemical thinning as an example)

-Figure 1 shows an example of the detection results obtained with the developed Mask R-CNN with instance segmentation approach.
+Figure 10 shows an example of the detection results obtained with the developed Mask R-CNN with instance segmentation approach.
 The original output of the instance segmentation model contained pixel-leveled masks together with bounding box indicating that flower clusters were detected.
-In this study, since the most critical information needed from the vision system was the pair of x-coordinates of each flower cluster, which can be directly extracted from the bounding box, the visualization code was modified so that it only showed the bounding box in output images as shown in Figure 1.
+In this study, since the most critical information needed from the vision system was the pair of x-coordinates of each flower cluster, which can be directly extracted from the bounding box, the visualization code was modified so that it only showed the bounding box in output images as shown in Figure 10.

-Figure 1.
+Figure 10.
 Mask R-CNN based instance segmentation of apple flower clusters

 The performance of developed flower clusters detection model was satisfying.
 Based on the Precision, Recall, and F1 score, along with field test observation, most of the flower clusters were correctly detected.
 The recorded data showed that there were 216 flower clusters counted in total on the 18 sample trees for CTS.
 The quantitative output from the vision system reported that 201 of them were detected, which led to an accuracy of 93.06%.
 An accurate vision system helps the overall system to locate the spraying targets more precisely and therefore lead to the better performance of blossom thinning.